maxrchung/pzl/README.md

 ## CDK

-We use S3 to generate presign URLs and upload images.
+We use S3 to presign URLs and upload images.
 You would think this could be easily set up through Amplify Storage, but they don't let you have public S3 access.
 We need public read access so users can indefinitely access images at permanent locations.